sensotix/dmn-eval-js/README.md

 ### Passing dates as input

-As input for the following input expression, input value, or output value
+For input expressions, input values, or output values of the following type:
 ```
 date(property)
 date and time(property)
 ```
-the following property values are supported:
+the value of 'property' can be created in the following way:
 ```
-// ISO8601 time string
+// for dates only: date string in the format YYYY-MM-DD
 const context = {
-  property: '2018-03-01T00:00:00.000+01:00';
+  property: '2018-03-01';
 }

-// Javascript date from numerical year, month, ... values
+// for date and time: ISO8601 date/time string
 const context = {
+  property: '2018-03-01T14:30:00+01:00';
+}

+// Javascript date - a) from numerical year, month, ... values
+const context = {
   property: new Date(2018, 2, 1, 0, 0, 0); // note that this will be implicitly in the local time zone!
 }

-// Javascript date from string with explicit time zone
+// Javascript date - b) from string with explicit time zone
 const context = {
   property: new Date('2018-03-01T00:00:00+01:00');
 }